jshimko/meteor-launchpad/README.md

 ## Custom Builds of Meteor Launchpad

-If you'd like to create a custom build for some reason, you can use the `build.sh` script in the root of the project to run all of the necessary commands.
+If you'd like to create a custom build for some reason, you can use the `build.sh` script in the root of the project to run all the necessary commands.

 First, make any changes you want, then to create your custom build: